TensorBFS/TensorInference.jl/paper/paper.md

 `TensorInference.jl` succeeds `JunctionTrees.jl` [@roa2022partial;
 @roa2023scaling], a Julia package implementing the Junction Tree Algorithm (JTA) [@lauritzen1988local; @jensen1990bayesian].
-While the latter optimizes computation of individual sum-product messages within the JTA context by employing tensor-based technology at the backend level, `TensorInference.jl` takes a different route.
-It adopts a holistic tensor network approach, fully integrating the JTA, significantly reducing the algorithm's complexity, and thereby opening new doors for optimization opportunities.
+While the latter employs tensor-based technology to optimize the computation of individual sum-product messages within the JTA context, `TensorInference.jl` takes a different route.
+It adopts a holistic tensor network approach, which opens new doors for optimization opportunities, and significantly reduces the algorithm's complexity compared to the JTA.

 # Usage example